Currently The Art Gallery and John Young Museum of Art at UHM are open to the campus community and closed to the general public.

 Schedule of events

-Due to COVID-19, there will be no in-person events associated with our exhibitions for Fall 2020.
+Due to COVID-19, there will be no in-person events associated with our exhibitions for Spring 2021.
 Events on Zoom are free and open to the public with no registration necessary.

 One of the most common questions asked of artists is what inspires our work.
 To address this head on I have invited three Hawai‘i-based artists to create new projects that combine their own artworks with the actual sources of their inspiration.